-Full-time faculty members must receive prior approval from the Vice President for Academic Affairs and the divisional dean of their division or dean of the business school before accepting employment outside the College during the academic year.
+Full-time faculty members must receive prior approval from the Vice President for Academic Affairs and the dean of their division before accepting employment outside the College during the academic year.

 26 ATTENDANCE AT ACADEMIC OCCASIONS

 Except when excused by the President of the College, every faculty member shall attend Commencement exercises and other official occasions that may be stipulated by the President of the College from time to time.
 Academic costume must be worn by members of the Faculty at these events.